Usha305/Emotion-Detection-Model/README.md

 ### Usage

-1. Download the FER2013 dataset from the Kaggle website or any other reliable source and place it in the `dataset/` folder.
+1. Download the FER2013 dataset from the Kaggle website or any other reliable source and place it in the dataset folder.

 2. Preprocess the dataset: